conholdate/conholdate-blog-content/Conholdate.Total/2022-05-26-convert-html-to-markdown-or-html-to-png-in-java/index.md

 ## Summing up

 In this blog post, we have learned how to **convert HTML to Markdown or HTML to PNG in Java programmatically**.
-We have noted down the steps and the code examples to test the **HTML to .md & HTML to PNG conversion APIs.
+We have noted down the steps and the code examples to test the **HTML to .md & HTML to PNG conversion APIs**.
 In addition, you can explore the [documentation][14] to learn about the other features.
 Moreover, [conholdate.com][15] is continuously writing new blog posts.
 Therefore, please stay in touch for the latest updates.

 ## Ask a question